 Debugging & Debugger

-Debuggers are useful tools that allow analysis of code at a low level.
-One of the most important functionality of a debugger is the breakpoint.
+In malware analysis tutorials, Debuggers are one of the useful malware analysis tools that allow an analysis of code at a low level.
+One of the most important functionalities of a debugger is the breakpoint.

 This could be very helpful when analyzing malware, as it would be possible to see how it tries to detect tampering and to skip the garbage instructions inserted on purpose.